panjf2000/gnet/README.md

 }
 ```

-As you can see, this example of echo server only sets up the `EventHandler.React` function where you commonly write your main business code and it will be invoked once the server receives input data from a client.
+As you can see, this example of echo server only sets up the `EventHandler.React` function where you commonly write your main business code and it will be called once the server receives input data from a client.
 What you should know is that the input parameter: `frame` is a complete packet which has been decoded by the codec, as a general rule, you should implement the `gnet` [codec interface](https://github.com/panjf2000/gnet/blob/master/codec.go#L18-L24) as the business codec to packet and unpacket TCP stream, but if you don't, your `gnet` server is going to work with the [default codec](https://github.com/panjf2000/gnet/blob/master/codec.go#L53-L63) under the acquiescence, which means all data inculding latest data and previous data in buffer will be stored in the input parameter: `frame` when `EventHandler.React` is being triggered.
 The output data will be then encoded and sent back to that client by assigning the `out` variable and returning it after your business code finish processing data(in this case, it just echo the data back).

 ### Echo server with blocking logic